jonathas/todo-service/README.md

 ## Postman collection

 A [Postman](https://www.postman.com/downloads/) collection can be found inside of the docs directory.
-You can just import it to Postman and start using it with the API.
+You can just import it to Postman and start using it to interact with the API.

 ## GraphQL Playground